Frequently Asked Questions

 Please visit the Resources section for Valida, where you will find a Troubleshooting Guide to resolve common issues.
 If you are unable to find a resolution, please log a ticket with our Helpdesk

 No. If your Electronic Patient Record system is integrated with the UCP, your user credentials for accessing your Electronic Patient Record system will be used to authenticate your access automatically.
 This is the same for users of the London Care Record (Cerner HIE).

-This will enable users to launch the care plan without having previously registered for an Urgent Care Plan account.
+You are accountable to your organisation, in regards to the use of the Universal Care Plan.
 Staff are individually accountable for the sharing of information in accordance with relevant organisational policy and GDPR regulations.

 Staff are individually accountable for the accuracy of information that they record in the care plan, and for ensuring that information is recorded within their professional scope of practice.